rosshudgins/rosshudginsdotdev/content/posts/2020-04-29-thoughts-on-omscs-halfway-through.md

   how it's been useful to me.
 category: Grad school
 tags:
-  - school
-  - master's
   - OMSCS
+  - machine learning
-  - Georgia Tech
+  - course reviews
 ---
 In my time enrolled in Georgia Tech's OMSCS program, I've gotten a lot of value from others' OMSCS course reviews, so I want to give back and share from my own experience.